InComeS: Integrating Compression and Selection Mechanisms into LLMs for Efficient Model Editing: Method

 \subsection{Edit Selection}

 After compressing the edit contexts, we obtain a pool of gist representations for the batch of edits.
 To integrate this information into the model, we introduce additional cross-attention modules that enable input tokens to attend to the edit representations.
 Since these representations are stored as KV caches, we leverage a similar attention mechanism to incorporate the edit information.
-Formally, given a token’s query state $q$, the cross-attention is computed as:
+Formally, given a token’s query state $q$, the cross-attention is computed as: $o_{cross} = attention(q, \{gK_0, gK_1, gK_2, \dots, gK_n\}, \allowbreak \{gV_0, gV_1, gV_2, \dots, gV_n\})$.
+We finally add the cross-attention outputs to the self-attention outputs for information aggregation.